dotnet/docs/docs/core/diagnostics/event-counters.md

 :::code language="csharp" source="snippets/EventCounters/ConditionalEventCounterSource.cs":::

 > [!TIP]
-> Conditional counters, counters that are conditionally instantiated, is a micro-optimization.
-It is a pattern adopted by the runtime for scenarios where counters are not used, and thus yields a fraction of a millisecond.
+> Conditional counters are counters that are conditionally instantiated, a micro-optimization.
+The runtime adopts this pattern for scenarios where counters are normally not used, to save a fraction of a millisecond.

 ### .NET Core runtime example counters